Empower Your Practice

 We've evaluated these platforms with clinicians and group practices in mind, drawing from real-world feedback.
 Here's an "at-a-glance" comparison of these EHR software options:

-Essential Features to Look for in a Psychiatry EHR
+Essential Features to Look for in the Best EHR for Psychiatry

 Not every EHR is built with psychiatry in mind.
 Generic platforms force clinicians to work around missing features, while purpose-built systems accelerate every part of the workflow.
 Here are the capabilities that separate a good psychiatric EHR from a great one.